 St. Johnsbury Project Summary

-The St. Johnsbury School and the Town of St. Johnsbury entered into a 25-year agreement to purchase the Net Metering Credits that the Norwich Solar Technologies solar photovoltaic (PV) project produces at a discounted rate.
+The St. Johnsbury School and the Town of St. Johnsbury entered into a 25-year agreement to purchase the Net Metering Credits that the Norwich Solar solar photovoltaic (PV) project produces at a discounted rate.

 Those Net Metering Credits are applied to the Town’s various Green Mountain Power accounts, and the discounted price of the credits saves the Town approximately $325,000 over the term of the agreement.

 There is also property tax revenue assessed on solar projects that the Town collects, which will result in an estimated additional $125,000 in revenue to the Town over the life of the project.

 The savings from discounted Net Metering Credits, plus lease payments and tax revenues, will result in a combined benefit to the Town, School and residents of St. Johnsbury of over $1 million.